Cracked Pot Meditations – The Art of Offense

 Does an entire gender scare you because of their possible intentions?

-Do law makers try and stir up fear about you just to focus scared people on that instead of the real issues?
+Do lawmakers try to stir up fear about you to focus scared people on that instead of the real issues?

 Do people want to build a wall between here and your country of origin?

-Is your entire means of finding respect through the way you look or by being one of the boys?
+Is your entire means of finding respect through how you look, or by being one of the boys?

 Are people confused by the things you need to do to be you?

-Are people buying houses around you and making them cute but never aknowledging your existence?
+Are people buying houses around you and making them cute but never acknowledging your existence?

 Are you not Christian?